Nivalyx/osu-wiki/wiki/People/Beatmap_Nominators/id.md

 In addition, all Beatmap Nominators are expected to adhere to a loose set of ideals focused around service to the greater community by directing their attention to a wide variety of maps and mappers, and striving to constantly improve their craft, as outlined in [the Expectations for Beatmap Nominators article](Expectations).

-Di samping itu, semua anggota Beatmap Nominator juga diharapkan untuk tunduk kepada
+Di samping itu, semua anggota Beatmap Nominator juga diharapkan untuk tunduk kepada nilai-nilai keteladanan yang tidak mengikat

 Anggota Beatmap Nominator terbagi ke dalam dua grup: anggota penuh (*full member*) dan anggota percobaan (*probationary member*).